prevwong/reka.js/docs/guides/react.md

     )
 }
 ```

 <video src="https://user-images.githubusercontent.com/16416929/216907178-df3e2140-4f39-4633-8e62-02c1a83fd406.mov" controls></video>

-Hence, to create a proper page editor with Reka, all we need to do is to create UI elements that mutate the Reka state like we did above.
+Hence, to create a proper page editor with Reka, all we need to do is to create UI elements that mutate the Reka state as we did above.

 Of course, we could probably spend hours in this guide if we were to go through building every single UI element to edit the Reka state.
 Instead, we will end this guide by replacing the basic UI elements we made above with a code editor: